JohJakob/johjakob.de/_posts/2017-01-08-stephan-jakob.md

 ---

 <article markdown="1">
-In March 2017, my father Stephan Jakob started working independently as a child and adolescent psychiatrist and opened his office in Halle (Saale), Germany.
-He appointed me to create a corporate design for the office, including a logo, a website, flyers, business cards, and signage.
+I created a corporate design for my father who started working independently as a child and adolescent psychiatrist and opened his office in my hometown in 2017.
+This included a logo, a website, leaflets, business cards, and signage.

 [Visit the website](https://kinderpsychiater-jakob-halle.de)
 </article>